 If you find yourself in this group of people, you may be suffering from dental anxiety.

 The practitioners at Ace Dental understand that not all their patients have nerves of steel and will do everything they can to make your visit as comfortable and stress-free as possible.

-Dental anxiety is a real issue that many people need to deal with.
+Dental anxiety is a real issue that 53% of the general public suffer from.
 Sufferers know their fear and anxiety is irrational but they have no control over those feelings.
 As a result, many put off regular visits to the dentist and only do so when there is a serious problem.
 The pain outweighs the anxiety so the patient will finally make the dreaded appointment and begrudgingly go to see their dentist.

 We all need to visit the dentist at one point and the nervousness many feel about this visit is mainly related to a fear of pain.
 Rest assured that your Ace Dental practitioner will do everything possible to make you comfortable but you can also prepare for your visit to make the event less stressful.